 External Beam Radiation

-Stereotactic Body Radiation Therapy
+Stereotactic Body Radiation Therapy (SBRT):

-If radiation therapy is part of your prostate cancer treatment plan, choosing where to have your treatments is one of the most important decisions you’ll make.
+If radiation therapy is part of your prostate cancer treatment plan, choosing where to receive your treatments is one of the most important decisions you’ll make.
 Consider these key points before beginning any treatment:

 Is the facility a National Cancer Institute-designated Comprehensive Cancer Center?

 National Cancer Institute (NCI)-designated cancer centers are recognized for their scientific excellence and quality patient care.
 They are a major source of breakthroughs and the development of more effective ways of preventing, diagnosing and treating cancer and delivering those medical advances to patients.
 Roswell Park is a comprehensive cancer center, which means we are leaders in cancer research.

 Will all your other on-site cancer specialists — for example, your surgeon and medical oncologist — work together to develop your treatment plan, so everything comes together seamlessly?